wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 ## Future Improvements

-We hope to send text notifications to building cleaning facilities to notify them when the bin is full.
-For single-family homes, we could add features where you have a copy of that item added to your Amazon shopping cart when you trash the original one.
-We would also want to improve the design of the camera scanning area and find ways to prevent lighting issues from preventing correct classification.
+- We hope to send text message notifications (rather than MQTT notifications) to building cleaning facilities to notify them when the bin is full.
+- For single-family homes, we could add features where you have a copy of that item added to your Amazon shopping cart when you trash the original one.
+- We would also want to improve the design of the camera scanning area and find ways to prevent lighting issues from preventing correct classification.
+- Additionally, we want to create a conveyor-type system designed specifically to be implemented at a waste management facility to remove the need for manual sorting / correction of recyclable materials and trash.

 ## Teams
 **William Reid (wjr83):** Purchased the sensors, and trash bins, laser-cut & designed the scanning areas for the iRecycle scanning area, laser-cut & designed lids for each bin, laser-cut & designed battery bin, programmed the servo lifting, button misclassification handling, designed layout for iPad screen to show statistics on how much has been trashed and what the current label is of the item being trashed.